BerWang/web/03 Architecture.md

     4. Microsoft [Unit Test Framework](https://msdn.microsoft.com/en-us/library/hh598960.aspx) for .NET
     5. XCUnit for Swift

-Any skills shortage should be discussed with the team and added to the **Continuous Professional Development** (CDP) plans for the appropriate team members.
+Any skills shortage should be added to the **Continuous Professional Development** (CDP) plans for the appropriate team members.

 ## 4 Team Organisation